 Look, sometimes you really do need a lot of information to register a new user.
 Signups that require on-the-spot payment necessitate long forms to capture sensitive information like billing address and credit card number.
 When that happens, consider breaking the registration process down into multiple steps.

 A report from Formstack shows that last year, multi-page registration forms outperformed single-page ones by more than 9%:

 Multi-page forms make converting less overwhelming by separating the process into several short steps.
-More pages means more space for bigger fonts, longer fields, and descriptive labels that might not fit on a shorter form.
+More pages mean more space for bigger fonts, longer fields, and descriptive labels that might not fit in a shorter form.
 Additionally, multi-page signups usually come with a convenient progress bar that lets users know how far along they are in registration.